runtimeverification/iele-semantics/gas.md

 Also, it may seem counterintuitive to pay for the code loading cost, one may expect to pay a flat fee as in the EVM model.
 A flat fee is usually less efficient, so we're using a size-based fee.
+There is a similar memory consumption associated with loading the code which, arguably, might be included in a flat-fee cost.

   ```hs
   -- CALLOP in [CALL, CALLCODE, DELEGATECALL, STATICCALL]